callmekujo/s3-object-scanner/README.md

 # S3 Object Scanner
 This tool is to scan all your S3 buckets and their objects to determine which objects are publicly accessible.
 There are many S3 bucket scanners out there that will simply tell you if an S3 bucket itself is public or not.
 These scanners typically do not take into consideration of object ACLs.
 While an S3 bucket may be open, the objects inside can remain non-public; or vice-versa.
 This tool solves that problem by pulling the object ACL into a CSV file to be later reviewed.
+**NOTE**: This tool is still being developed to make it more sophisticated.
+In it's current state, the tool serves its purpose although the latter parts are manually reviewed versus automatically.

 ## Goal of this tool
 Identify objects within your S3 buckets that are pubicly accessible.
 While an S3 bucket itself may not be publicly accessible, this does not mean the objects immediately inherit that same viewership.
 This tool will output a CSV file that dumps all your buckets, objects, and their respective policies.